geonetwork/core-doc-sources/eng/users/source/managing_metadata/formatter/index.rst

 Administration
 --------------

-A metadata formatter is a bundle of files that can be uploaded to Geonetwork as a zip file (or in the simplest case just upload the xsl).
+A metadata formatter is a bundle of files that can be uploaded to GeoNetwork as a zip file (or in the simplest case just upload the xsl).

 An administration user interface exists for managing these bundles.
 The starting page of the ui contains a list of the available bundles and has a field for uploading new bundles.
 There are three upload options: